edorovati/SC-EXAM/README.md

     $ root -l -b -q ClassificationCategory.C
     `````````````````````````````

-  - If you have run the dockerfile inside '__Python_Cat__' (Note that the comparison programme could be called after at least one model has been called):
+  - If you have run the dockerfile inside '__Python_Cat__' (Note that the comparison programme could be called after at least one model has been called).
+Please note in this case user has to __copy the plot_ROC folder within the Python_Cat folder__, otherwise docker would not run.:

      `````````````````````````````
      $ python3 my_project/main.py <model_name>